-On December 30, 2024, the Ministry of Education and Training issued Circular No. 29 regulating extra teaching and learning, with many new points that are believed to overcome the shortcomings and negative aspects of this chronic disease that has long heated up public opinion.
+On December 30, 2024, the Ministry of Education and Training issued Circular No. 29 regulating extra teaching and learning, with many new points that are said to overcome the shortcomings and negative aspects of this chronic disease that has long heated up public opinion.

-Mr. Nguyen Xuan Thanh, Director of the Department of Secondary Education, clarified issues related to new regulations on extra teaching and learning.
+Mr. Nguyen Xuan Thanh, Director of the Department of Secondary Education , clarified issues related to new regulations on extra teaching and learning.

-Eliminate extra classes to 'please' teachers
+Eliminate the situation of extra classes to 'please' teachers

 Mr. Nguyen Xuan Thanh, Director of the Department of Secondary Education.
 (Photo: Ministry of Education and Training)

 Extra teaching and learning are based on the needs of both students and teachers.
-However, through monitoring and understanding the reality, we see that there are also students who have the need and voluntarily take extra classes, but there are also students who, even though they do not want to, still take extra classes organized by their own teachers and schools.
-Some students go to extra classes because they do not want to be isolated from their friends, do not feel guilty towards their teachers, or just to get used to a type of test.
+However, through monitoring and understanding the reality, we see that there are students who have the need and voluntarily take extra classes, but there are also students who, even though they do not want to, still take extra classes organized by their own teachers and schools.
+Some students go to extra classes because they do not want to be left out from their friends, do not feel guilty towards their teachers, or just to get used to a type of test.

 The Ministry of Education and Training does not prohibit extra teaching but seeks the cause to have a suitable and effective management plan.
 For general schools applying the 2018 general education program, the Ministry of Education and Training has specified the number of periods/subject, and set out requirements for each subject that are suitable for students.
 The Ministry of Education and Training also gives schools the autonomy to develop educational plans to ensure the quality of education.

-With this regulation, instead of complaining about problems, schools can arrange teachers in charge of subjects in a reasonable way to reserve them for exam review, helping students consolidate and summarize knowledge.
+With this regulation, instead of complaining about problems, schools can arrange teachers in charge of subjects in a reasonable way to reserve for exam review, helping students consolidate and summarize knowledge.
 For any subject, extra teaching should not exceed 2 periods/week.
 In addition, teachers need to guide students on self-study and self-discovery methods to absorb the content learned in class, avoiding the situation of extra learning in a way that forces knowledge, which is not effective.

-In addition to the three groups above, after school hours, to avoid rampant extra teaching and learning, schools need to organize many fun activities, sports training, drawing, music, etc. for students to enthusiastically participate.
+In addition to the three groups above, after school hours, to avoid rampant extra teaching and learning, schools need to organize many fun activities, sports training, drawing, music , etc. for students to enthusiastically participate.
 I believe that those who work in the profession, are passionate about their profession, and the younger generation will find this extremely necessary.
 Parents and society need to aim for that, to help students not to take too many extra classes.

 High schools can arrange teachers in charge of subjects appropriately to reserve time for exam review, helping students consolidate and summarize knowledge.
 (Photo: Nhu Y)